Alan-bur/Alan-bur/README.md

 ### Hello!👋, It´s Alan.

-UI Designer 🖌 and Python Programmer 🐍.
+UI Designer 🖌.

+I like to learn languages, right now i learn Chinesse Mandarin on my free time, and also, python language.